andremendes89/OutCloud/Readme.md

 - Having ansible openssh-server net-tools git installed on main machine (Machine M)

 ### How to
-Storage: I have choosed using a ubuntu/bionic64 minimal version (no GUI) for this exercise <br>
+__Storage__: I have choosed using a ubuntu/bionic64 minimal version (no GUI) for this exercise and confiured the iso file in the Virtual Box storage.

-and confiured the iso file in the Virtual Box storage.
+__Networking:__ Fot Machine A and Machine B be able to talk to each other and for security reasons I have choosed NAT network since it acts like our home network with a wireless router.
+I have created NAT Network "Rede" and changed IP of Machine M to 192.168.100.6 Machine B to 192.168.100.7 and Machine A to 192.168.100.8.<br>

-In case you are using NAT network on the host you need to set a port forwarding for accessing the VM from another bash console <br>
+I need to set a port fowarding for accessing the VM from another bash console <br>
-Go to [VirtualBox PortForwarding](https://www.virtualbox.org/manual/ch06.html "VirtualBox Port Forwarding") to find out how to do it<br>
+I have followed [VirtualBox PortForwarding](https://www.virtualbox.org/manual/ch06.html "VirtualBox Port Forwarding") to find out how to do it<br>

 Using a bash console or windows WSL create an ssh key pair for accessing the VM
 ```